 The time light and all the buttons to turn on the stove are no longer lit up.
 The nightlight works and the burners but we can not use the stove.

-Answer Hello Serge.
-Look for loose connections.
-If none are found, then the clock WB27K5068 is bad.
+Answer Hello Camille.
+The part you need is WB12K19.
 This part has been permanently discontinued by the manufacturer and we don't know of any source or replacement for the part.

 The oven ignites ok but takes up to 30 min to come up to temp and sometimes never gets there.
 Its a gas oven.
 I replaced the control board and that didnt help.
 The broiler sometimes lights and not sometimes.
 I checked the oven thermostat with ohm meter and it was with in specs.
 Any ideas?

 You should check the amperage through the ignitors.
 It sounds like you either have an ignitor going out of tolerance or a gas valve failing.
 To determine witch is the problem, put a clamp on ampmeter on only one of the two ignitor wires and turn the unit on to bake.
 The amperage reading should be from 3.2 to 3.6 amps.
 If it is low, the ignitor is failing and will have to be replaced.
 If not, the safety valve most likely has an internal mechanical issue.